About the artist

 My work is designed to make people wonder, and ponder.
 Let the mind flow with stories they awakened themselves.
 These are images created to serve as windows into the mind's imaginations.
 It's a job well done when people come to me and begin a sentence with "What I imagined when I saw this piece was…"

-I like my art to ask of something.
+I like my work to ask of something.
 The questions we need to ask ourselves the most are often hiding in the last place we would think to look: Our fear.
 What if we could look fear in the eye, without rejecting or running from it?
 What if fear came to our eyes in the form of a pleasing artifact, a pleasant painting gently coaxing us to shift our gaze to an unpleasantness that has it's purpose and reason for being there.

 Every symbol has inconceivable amounts of connotations.
 We cannot find the answers for other's, for that is their personal prerogative.
 Instead we ask the right questions, so people can come to find the answers they need through their own means.
 The infusing of so called beauty and ugly allows us to shake black and white perceptions.
 We can connote beauty with something we only perceived negatively before.